HansWessels/gup/README.md

 ### Decompression

 In de directory **ni-pack** decompression routines written in C can be found for all the compression modes. **depack_t.c** is a simple c file showing the usage of the decompression routines and can be used for timing the decompression speed.
 The ARJ m4 depacker needs 3 parameters, (the original size, a pointer to the depack space and a pointer to the packed data).
-All other routines need 2 paramteres: (a pointer to the depack space and a pointer to the compressed data).
+All other routines need 2 parameters: (a pointer to the depack space and a pointer to the compressed data).

 In the directory **ni_pack/atari_st** are optimized **MC68000** assembly depack routines:
 - **arj_m4.s** a decoder for m4 compressed data.